C++ set get_allocator

 Return value

-Returns an allocator associated with set container.
+Returns an allocator linked with the set container.

 Complexity